 • JUPITER (Woodwind and Brass)

 • WASHBURN (Guitars)

-All of our products are sourced from reliable overseas factories and we cater for both students and professional musicians Alike.
-You can find our brands at good musical retail stores across Australia.
+All our products are sourced from reliable factories and cater to the needs of students and professional musicians alike.

 SUPPORTING MUSIC EDUCATION IN SCHOOLS FOR OVER 60 YEARS …